bzotto/MCS6502/README.md

 In a real hardware configuration, a system typically ties those high addresses to a ROM chip where the reset vector is hard-coded and points to an address (also within ROM) where the system start up code is.

-You shoud know that the 6502 privileges the first ("zero page") of 256 bytes (0x00xx) as a special page for fast-access work area and the second page (0x01xx) is always the stack.
+You should know that the 6502 privileges the first ("zero page") of 256 bytes (0x00xx) as a special page for fast-access work area and the second page (0x01xx) is always the stack.
 The rest is up to you.
 The 6502 was super popular in real life and remains super popular in emulation, so there are great detailed resources all over the place for learning more.

 ## What it does

-- Passes the full [functional test suite here](https://github.com/Klaus2m5/6502_65C02_functional_tests) So, it works.
+- Passes the full [functional test suite here](https://github.com/Klaus2m5/6502_65C02_functional_tests).
+So, it works.
 - Includes decimal mode in arithmetic, if you're a crazy person who uses that.
 - Includes working `ROR` and `ROL` instructions (the very original 6502s did not).
 - It's instruction cycle count accurate, if you want that.